vechain/grant-program/applications/digital-village.md

 <br />

 Digital Village (DV) is a recomposition of social media, gaming and e-commerce.
-DV is the first real-time Sustainable Multiplayer Metaverse connected to its Social Marketplace, which merges the physical and digital world with its own social blockchain technology UI, Village Protocol, and allows the real utility of digital assets.
+DV is the first real-time Sustainable Multiplayer Metaverse connected to its Social Marketplace, which merges the physical and digital world with its own social blockchain technology, Village Protocol, and allows the real utility of digital assets.
 DV applies human-centric design principles to create a Metaverse through the blockchain-based Metaprofiles powered by The Village Protocol Social System, connecting users through the marketplace to the DV MMO, connecting users with physical environments through their digital footprints.
 Our global patented Village protocol allows users to visualize and immerse themselves with the blockchain in real-time, charting the movement of the digital footprints of their avatars and the community.
 Users participate, socialize, and collaborate with fellow users on the Village Protocol, where they influence the fluctuating movement of the protocol impacting the market directly, transparent to the entire community.
 The Village Protocol allows users to mirror their activities and experiences in the physical world to the digital world utilizing DV coins in real-time from the marketplace into the metaverse through their Metaprofiles of Digital Village.

 <br />